 Most RO systems use a series of filters of membranes – all of which have their own unique function.
 The typical system will have at least 3 filters, and some units have even more.
 Many consider RO to be the most effective and best choice for a whole house water filtration system simply due to the many impurities that can be removed.
 It is estimated that RO systems are exceptionally effective in removing viruses (e.g. Norovirus, Hepatitis A, etc), bacteria (e.g. E. coli, Salmonella, etc),

 While the RO process by itself cannot remove chlorine, the carbon filter that is typically part of an RO system will do the trick.
 Your water will go through a carbon type of pre-filter first, in order to organic contaminants including chlorine and its by-products.

 - Water Distillation – How it Works:

-So, the unit first boils the water, and then once the steam (vapor) is produced, it is collected and cooled, after which time it is collected in the final container.
+So, the unit first boils it, and then once the steam (vapor) is produced, it is collected and cooled, after which time it is collected in the final container.
 The contaminants that distillation can remove are left behind .

-Distillation is one of the few known ways to remove fluoride from water.
-However, as mentioned above, it does not remove chlorine or other substances whose boiling points are lower than the boiling point of water.
+Distillation is one of the few known ways to remove fluoride.
+However, as mentioned above, it does not remove chlorine or other substances whose boiling points are lower than the boiling point of it.